Sequenzy vs Substack: Revenue Attribution vs Writer Platform

 - You want full control over branding and data

-- You need sophisticated automation
+- You need sophisticated automation and sequences

 - Your revenue will exceed $190/mo (10% of $1,900)